miikanissi/miikanissi.com/content/posts/setting-local-odoo-server.md

   "Guide on setting up a local Odoo 16 development server with Docker to create and develop custom Odoo modules"
 date: 2023-07-15T23:48:21-04:00
+toc: True
 ---

-Odoo is a framework and a suite of open source business applications including for example CRM, e-commerce, accounting, manufacturing, warehouse, and inventory management.
-It is fully customizable to every business need, as its extensible architecture allows developers to modify existing applications and create new applications.
-I have extensive experience solving business needs from small clients to larger enterprises using the Odoo framework.
-In this quick guide, I will share my personal development environment and help you create your own local development server for Odoo 16 utilizing Docker.
+Odoo is a framework and a suite of open source business applications including CRM, e-commerce, accounting, manufacturing, warehouse, and inventory management to name a few.
+It is fully customizable to every business need because its extensible architecture allows developers to modify existing applications and create new applications.
+I have ample experience solving business needs from small clients to larger enterprises using the Odoo framework.
+In this guide, I will share my personal development environment and help you create your own local development server for Odoo 16 utilizing Docker.

 ## Installing Docker

 To begin, we must first have Docker Engine and Docker Compose installed on our system.
-The installation will vary depending on what platform you're on, and detailed instructions for your platform can be found from the [official Docker documentation](https://docs.docker.com/engine/install/).
+The installation will vary depending on what platform you're on and detailed instructions for your platform can be found from the [official Docker documentation](https://docs.docker.com/engine/install/).
 Here, I will share the installation process on Debian 12: